MansiSMore/Virtual-File-System/README.md

 Data structures used in the project -: Singly Linear Linked List.

+To compile this project, use the below command as -:

+gcc virtual_file_system.c -o myexe

 To run this project, use the below command as -:

-gcc
+./myexe